JoshuaLelon/LikeThese/implementation_docs/phase_10.md

-## Phase 10: Multiswipe
+## Phase 10: Multiswipe: Quick Video Removal Features

 ### Checklist
+[ ] **Basic Swipe-to-Remove**: Add the ability for users to swipe left or right on any video in the grid to instantly remove it from view (like swiping emails in a mail app).

-[ ] Support single-swipe to remove a single video.
+[ ] **Space-Based Multi-Remove**:
-[ ] Support multi-swipe gestures to remove multiple videos at once.
-[ ] For each removal, call Firestore to fetch new recommended videos.
+   - Add small gaps between videos in the grid
+   - When a user swipes upward on a gap between videos, remove all videos that touch that gap
+   - As soon as the swipe happens, the affected videos should smoothly animate upward and disappear

+[ ] **Automatic Video Replacement**:
+   - Every time a video is removed (whether by single swipe or gap swipe)
+   - Immediately fetch a new random video from Firestore to replace it
+   - Don't wait for all removals to complete before fetching replacements

-[ ] Update the grid in real time.
+[ ] **Smooth Grid Updates**:
+   - After videos are removed and new ones are fetched
+   - Smoothly animate the new videos into their positions in the grid
+   - The grid should never appear empty or broken during this process

 ### File Structure Tree once implemented
 LikeThese/